BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 EOF
 ```

-Create the `linkerd-identity-issuer` secret from the `linkerd-identity-secret.yaml` manifest:
+Create the `linkerd-identity-issuer` secret from the `linkerd-identity-secret.yaml` manifest.

 On the `hazl` cluster: